watching the sunset in Arequipa, Peru

 More of a cafeteria that serves artisan beers alongside coffees.
 They have a small rooftop terrace with bean bags and chairs.

-Not the best view as there are a few buildings in the way but still better than nothing.
+Not the best view as there are a few buildings in the way but still nice if you’d like to go and sit out in the sun one afternoon and enjoy an iced coffee or cold drink.

 5. Sunset Rooftop Bar